eraclitux/conf/README.rst

 Aims to be multiformat, only INI files supported for now.

+This is a work in progress, better packages are out there.

 Usage and examples
 ==================
 See `godocs <http://godoc.org/github.com/eraclitux/cfgp>`_ for in depth documentation.